-- 1. Determine of the effects of loads on physical structures and their components. - 2.
-Check the given problem fitness for use, from the results of the analysis. - 3.
-Design the aircraft structural components using modeling software. - 4.
-Solve structural problems using Fem based software packages. - 5.
-Analyze the data obtained using the Computer packages.
+- 1. Analyse the effects of loads on physical structures and their components. - 2.
+Evaluate the given problem fitness for use, from the results of the analysis. - 3.
+Create the aircraft structural components using modeling software. - 4.
+Analyse structural problems using Fem based software packages. - 5.
+Analyse the data obtained using the Computer packages.